CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

 - (LOCATION_CITY, CITY)
     - Remove NO DATA ENTERED values
 - (OFFICER_ETHNICITY, ETHNICITY)
+    - Data is partwise not interpretable.
+- (INCIDENT_REASON.1, FIOFS_REASONS)
+    - Replace "INVESTIGATE" with "INVESTIGATION"

 #### Vehicle related features
 - The state is the only feature without missing entries (empty), but includes 99.456 NO DATA ENTERED and 10673 OTHER values.